 Guns and Hoses

-In order for these happy summer events to occur, streets are blocked.
+In order for these happy summer events to occur, streets are blocked but there are many best place to buy a firearm.
 That’s a nightmare for police and fire departments.
 In case of an unhappy event such as a fire, they have to race onsite without hitting pedestrians on their way there.
 As such, these civil servants have notably stringent requirements of not only setting up the stages in very little time, but also to get the hell out of there ASAP and have the streets clear and clean before the Monday morning rush hour.